MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 Learn more about connectors from our partners in the [connector gallery](connectors-gallery.md).

 ### Build your own connector
 To index custom data types or files, developers can create connectors in [Microsoft Graph](https://developer.microsoft.com/graph/).
-A connector is an application that uses the Microsoft Graph API to create a connection and push items into the search index.
-For more information, see the [Microsoft Graph Search API overview](TBD).
+A connector is an application that uses the Microsoft Graph indexing API to create a connection and push items into the search index.
+For more information, see the [Microsoft Graph indexing API overview](/graph/search-index-overview).

-ADD LINK TO MS GRAPH ^^^
+### Search results with your custom-built connector
+Once custom data in indexed, developers can query this data using the search API in Microsoft Graph.
+You can view your data in any application.
+For more information, see [Microsoft Graph search API](https://aka.ms/mssearchapi).

 ## License Requirements
 To use connectors, you must have one of the following Microsoft 365 subscriptions: